psychopy/psychopy/docs/source/online/psychoJSCodingDebugging.rst

 These errors occur when a variable has not been defined or declared in the JavaScript version of your experiment.
 There are typically two reasons for this error.

 1. You may have used a python library of PsychoPy object that does not exist, and is therefore not defined, in JavaScript.
-For example if I used :code:`np.average([1, 2, 3])` in a code component, I would likely get the error message "np is not defined" (to avoid this specific error use :code:`average([1, 2, 3])` - dropping reference to numpy).
+For example if you used :code:`np.average([1, 2, 3])` in a code component, you would get the error message "np is not defined" (to avoid this specific error use :code:`average([1, 2, 3])` - dropping the reference to numpy).
-2. To define a variable in python we simply use something like :code:`X = 1` in JavaScript however, there are more steps - variables are typically defined using either :code:`var`, :code:`const`, or :code:`let` (understanding these different approaches is beyond the scope of these docs - but there are loads of resources to learn more on the internet!).
-When PsychoPy Builder is compiling your study to JavaScript, it scans the python code looking for any instances where a variable is declared, and it adds this to the list of globally declared variables in the JavaScript code (if you look at the compiled JavaScript version of your experiment and search for :code:`var` you'll see all instances where this has happened).
-Sometimes this scanning process might fail to detect a variable, for instance if it is first defined in a "for" loop.
-In these cases, you can add a code component, set "Code Type" to "JS" and in the Begin Experiment tab use :code:`var X` to declare that variable yourself.
+2. To define a variable in simply add something like :code:`X = 1` in the Begin Experiment or Begin Routine tab of an auto translate code component.

 Most semantic errors can be solved by searching for the text of the error message on the `discourse forum <discourse.psychopy.org>`_.
 You can also use the Developer Tools to help identify which command is causing the error.

-|:darkorange:`Tutorial` `tutorial_js_semantic_error experiment <https://gitlab.pavlovia.org/tpronk/tutorial_js_semantic_error>`_
+:darkorange:`Tutorial` `tutorial_js_semantic_error experiment <https://gitlab.pavlovia.org/tpronk/tutorial_js_semantic_error>`_

 Unexpected Behaviour
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~